 Self-hosting could be a sensible model if you have a lot of developer talent (and time) in your community and you want to do a lot customization.
 In that case, it would be great to work together to keep as much of that code as possible in the mainline and available for other communities to benefit from.

 We like to think that contributing to Gather (either with code or with dollars) is an investment in a movement.

-Heroku’s free tier is designed for experimentation, not production use, and Gather is a beefy enough application that your users’ experience will likely not be good on Heroku’s free tier.
+Heroku’s free tier is designed for experimentation, not production use, and Gather is a beefy enough application that your members’ experience will likely not be good on Heroku’s free tier.
 Some considerations:

 Then there is support.
 As mentioned above, maintaining a production web application is not a trivial matter.
-(At Sassafras we like to say a web application is more like a dog than a hammer!)
+(We like to say a web application is more like a dog than a hammer!)
 Heroku helps with some maintenance tasks but not all of them.

 Given all this, we’d be much happier if your dollars were going towards supporting Gather instead of Heroku!